rnwatanabe/remoto/README.md

 17 - Click "Add Library" and select "JRE System Library".
 Click "Next" and then "Finish".

-18 - In the "Servers" delete any existent Server.
+18 - In the "Servers" tab delete any existent Server.

 19 - Left-click inside the "Servers" tab and click "New" -> "Server"

 20 - Select "Tomcat v7.0 Server" and click "Next".

-21 - In the "Available" box, select click in "remoto"  and then click "Add" and "Finish".
+21 - In the "Available" box, click in "remoto"  and then click "Add" and "Finish".

 22 - Double click in "Tomcat v7.0 Server at localhost" at the "Server" tab.